Inductees in Theater

 Inducted in 1967

-Ms. Hussey (Longenecker) of Providence became a Hollywood movie star and accomplished supporting actress after her graduation from Pembroke College.
+Ruth Hussey of Providence became a Hollywood movie star and accomplished supporting actress after her graduation from Pembroke College.
 Miss Hussey began her theatrical career on the Broadway stage where she won acclaim for her performances in "State of the Union", "Goodbye Mr. Fancy", and "Desk Set".
+She also appeared in more than 30 films including "Flight Command", "The Great Gatsby" and "The Philadelphia Story, which won her an Oscar nomination.
 Read more >

 Inducted in 1969

-Mr. Johnson, as a native of Newport and a graduate of Rogers High, began selling real estate for his father, but quickly departed for New York, where he landed a part in a Broadway musical.
-After his role in 'Pal Joey', he was signed to a Hollywood contract by an MGM executive who saw this red-headed, freckle-face Rhode Islander as the star, with a long succession of outstanding roles.
-Mr. Read more >
+Van Johnson, 1916-2008, a native of Newport and graduate of Rogers High School tried selling real estate for his dad, but after a year he departed for New York, where he eventually landed a part in a Broadway musical.
+After his role in "Pal Joey", he was signed to a Hollywood contract by an MGM executive who saw this redheaded, freckled face Rhode Islander as the star with a long succession of outstanding roles.
+He did a turn on the vaudeville circuit, starred in television guest spots and numerous films.
+Read more >

 Inducted in 2007